veniamin-ilmer/better-standards/base-6/README.md

 Intrigued by this, I wondered if this effect can be seen with other multiples.

 And indeed, I found that 10 usually appears close to position 6 in [all multiples that I've tried](stats-multiples.md).

+I looked, it even works for [numbers spelled out in english](stats-english.md).

+It's as if people naturally want to associate "10" with the sixed number position.

 ## Interpretation